Effects of immigration to the United States: Innovation and entrepreneurship

 According to one survey of the existing economic literature, "much of the existing research points towards positive net contributions by immigrant entrepreneurs."
 Areas where immigrants are more prevalent in the United States have substantially more innovation (as measured by patenting and citations).
 Immigrants to the United States start businesses at higher rates than natives.
 According to a 2018 paper, "first-generation immigrants create about 25% of new firms in the United States, but this share exceeds 40% in some states."
 Another 2018 paper links H-1B visa holders to innovation.

 Immigrants have been linked to greater invention and innovation in the US.
 According to one report, "immigrants have started more than half (44 of 87) of America's startup companies valued at $1 billion or more and are key members of management or product development teams in over 70 percent (62 of 87) of these companies."
 Foreign doctoral students are a major source of innovation in the American economy.
 In the United States, immigrant workers hold a disproportionate share of jobs in science, technology, engineering, and math (STEM): "In 2013, foreign-born workers accounted for 19.2 percent of STEM workers with a bachelor's degree, 40.7 percent of those with a master's degree, and more than half—54.5 percent—of those with a PhD."
 The Kauffman Foundation's index of entrepreneurial activity is nearly 40% higher for immigrants than for natives.
 Immigrants were involved in the founding of many prominent American high-tech companies, such as Google, Yahoo, YouTube, Sun Microsystems, and eBay.
+Organizations like Renaissance Philanthropy are involved in increasing immigration of STEM workers to the United States.